-We now have an opportunity for an experienced Mechanical Project Engineer to join our team, developing state of the art facilities to deliver ground-breaking scientific research.
+We now have an opportunity for an experienced Mechanical Project Engineer to join our team, developing state of the art equipment to deliver ground-breaking scientific research.

-This role will work on the development of beamlines, many of which are supporting research in life science including work directly related to COVID-19.
+This role will work on the development of the particle accelerators and photon production systems, which are supporting research in life science including work directly related to COVID-19.

 At Diamond we are currently planning a major upgrade of the facility, known as Diamond-II, which will generate an even more brilliant light source at a higher energy.
 This role will play a significant part in contributing to the upgrade.

-This role will be primarily working from home initially, but may include time on site for training, with a view to increasing the time spent on site over future months as circumstances allow.
+This role will be primarily working from home initially, but may include time on site for training, with a view to returning to full time on site over future months as circumstances allow.

 Good communication skills are critical, and the ability to discuss ideas, present possible solutions, debate and collaborate at all stages of the projects is essential.

-You will have experience in designing systems that operate under challenging conditions such as Ultra High Vacuum and cryogenic temperatures.
+You will have experience in designing systems that operate under challenging conditions such as Ultra High Vacuum, energy absorbing equipment and cryogenic temperatures.

-You will display the excellent knowledge of engineering drawings and 3D modelling systems and familiar with modern manufacturing methods including additive manufacturing techniques
+You will display excellent knowledge of engineering drawings and 3D modelling systems and familiar with modern manufacturing methods including additive manufacturing techniques.